British Nationality Act 1981: History

-Objectives of the Act
+Objectives

 Between 1962 and 1971, as a result of popular opposition to immigration by Commonwealth citizens from Asia and Africa, the United Kingdom gradually tightened controls on immigration by British subjects from other parts of the Commonwealth.

 The Immigration Act 1971 introduced the concept of patriality, by which only British subjects with sufficiently strong links to the British Islands (i.e. the United Kingdom, the Channel Islands and the Isle of Man) had right of abode, the right to live and work in the United Kingdom and Islands.

 Most of the British Nationality Act 1948 was replaced by the 1981 Act with effect from 1 January 1983.
 This added a requirement to hold right of abode at the commencement date to retain British citizenship.

-Legal principles
+Provisions

 Reclassification of United Kingdom and Colonies citizenship

-The Act reclassified Citizenship of the United Kingdom and Colonies (CUKC) into three categories:
+The act reclassified Citizenship of the United Kingdom and Colonies (CUKC) into three categories: